We'll get back to Operation Chaos and a debate in a second, but you got to hear the Cheney stuff.

 Yes, hi.

-I'd like to make a point on constitutional rights to bear arms.
+I'd like to make a point on our constitutional rights to bear arms.

-I heard John McCain and um Bloomberg have this um running these ads in Massachusetts where they want to ban guns and close loopholes on guns.
+I heard John McCain and Bloomberg have this running these ads in Massachusetts where they want to ban guns and close loopholes on guns.

-They want to close loopholes, and actually they they were even talking about banning possibly banning guns.
+And actually, they were even talking about banning, possibly banning guns.

-Well, it the advertisement says they're gonna definitely close loopholes on guns, Bloomberg.
+Well, the advertisement says they're going to definitely close loopholes on guns, Bloomberg.

-Well, people trying to close all kinds of loopholes on guns, but uh there's a second amendment out there.
+Well, people have been trying to close all kinds of loopholes on guns, but there's a Second Amendment out there.

-That's gonna be interesting, and that's gonna be uh landmark once when they uh when they finally come out with their um decision on this.
+That's going to be interesting, and that's going to be a landmark once when they finally come out with their decision on this.

-Uh he said uh he wanted to talk to me about my uh my uh suggestion today as the commander of operation chaos.
+He said he wanted to talk to me about my suggestion today as the commander of Operation Chaos.

-In case you missed it, I did suggest it because it's it's these two candidates have on the Democrat side is it's it's it's a disaster, folks, for the Democrat Party now.
+In case you missed it, I did suggest it because these two candidates have, on the Democrat side, it's a disaster, folks, for the Democrat Party now.

-The only option they're gonna have is to get somebody out there that uh that's a fresh start and it can run who's not a liberal and not as exposed as these two uh have become as genuine liberals.
+If these two guys, Clinton Obama headed a convention, down 10 or 15 points to McCain, the only option they're going to have is to get somebody out there that's a fresh start that can run who's not a liberal and not as exposed as these two have become as genuine liberals.

 And the guy said he wanted to talk about that, so the superdelegates wouldn't listen to me.